fmkguy/mtg-card-service/README.md

 # MTG Card Service
-A simple [Node.js](https://nodejs.org/) API server that provides easy-to-consume access to a local [MongoDB]() database.
-The data is compiled from open-source [MTGJSON](https://mtgjson.com/) project while the card image urls are sourced from [Scryfall's](https://scryfall.com/docs/api/images) own project.
+A simple [Node.js](https://nodejs.org/)/[Express](http://expressjs.com/) API server that provides easy-to-consume access to a local [MongoDB](https://www.mongodb.com/) database.
+The data is compiled using the open-source [MTGJSON](https://mtgjson.com/) project while the card image urls are sourced from [Scryfall's](https://scryfall.com/docs/api/images) image project.

 ## Prerequisites
-It's simplest to use Docker in combination with Docker-Compose.
+It's simplest to use [Docker](https://www.docker.com/) in combination with Docker-Compose.
 You'll need to have both installed to take full advantage of the dev environment.

 * [x] Docker
 * [x] Docker-Compose